mjbmon/ios-cmake/README.md

 the command line, without launching the XCode GUI.
 See Workflow.md in each project for instructions.

+These projects use Objective-C/C++ and C++.
+The apps are built without storyboards, except for the launch screens.

 * [Test1](test1/README.md) -- This is a simple app that displays a button and a label.